 Efficient food crops: #7 Detroit dark red beet

 This is a good variety of beet that anyone can grow.
-It produces tender tops you can use like spinach and three inch red globes.
+It produces tender tops you can use like spinach and three-inch red globes.
 This beet variety resists cracking, doesn’t’ get woody and is reliable in most soils.
 Sow thinly in rows 8 inches apart in well-worked soil, in spring.
 For a second crop, plant it again in early fall.
 Thin out the rows for your earliest beets and throw the thinnings in the soup pot.
 Below ground beets will be ready to harvest in sixty days or less.
 Pull as you need and make sure you store them in a cool cellar.
 This variety of beet is ideal for freezing or pickling.
 Seeds are available on Amazon.

 Efficient food crops: #8 Celtuce

 This is another versatile plant that doesn’t get enough credit.
 Celtuce will provide you with the stalks of celery and the leaves of a lettuce.
-It is very easy to grow and it is packed with vitamin C. Sow thinly in rows 8 inches apart in well-worked soil, in spring.
+It is straightforward to grow and it is packed with vitamin C. Sow thinly in rows 8 inches apart in well-worked soil, in spring.
 For a second crop, plant it again in early fall.
 Thin out the rows for your earliest celtuce.
 Water your crop once or twice a week if it doesn’t rain.
 Use the pale green young leaves for salads and the older leaves like spinach.
 Seeds are available on Amazon.

 The efficient food crops listed in this article are recommended for the beginner gardener.
 They are reliable in most situations and farmers have relied on them for decades.
 These efficient food crops will provide you with vegetables for months and you can preserve the produce for later use.